 David was a native of Somerset County, and when he was age 18, in about 1835, had moved to Springfield Township, Fayette County, where he spent the remainder of his long life.

 The Showmans produced nine known children -- William "Harrison" Showman, Alexander Showman, Nancy Jane Hart, George Washington Showman, Catherine Johnson, Albert Showman, Mary E. Showman, Jeremiah W. Showman and Sarah Strawderman.

 David kept a record of the children's births in a family Bible.
-In about 1868, the "old bible was pretty well worn," recalled son Alexander, and David "drew off a list of the ages" and gave it to his son.
+Many years later, in about 1868, the "old bible was pretty well worn," recalled son Alexander, and David "drew off a list of the ages" and gave it to the son.
 The list later was mislaid or destroyed.
 Son Harrison also recalled as an older man seeing the handwritten inscriptions, important information used to verify his age for purposes of a Civil War pension..

 In the 1850s, when her parents and some of her siblings migrated to Greene County, PA, Jane was married, in her 30s and had five or six children, and thus she and her husband chose not to follow.

 The couple worried during the Civil War when two of their sons served as soldiers in the Union Army -- Harrison in the 85th Pennsylvania Volunteer Infantry -- and Alexander in the 54th Infantry.
 One became ill due to disease, and the other wounded in battle, but both returned home after the war.